SmAkif/Akif/README.md

-# Hi, I'm S.M.Akifur Rahman 👋
+# Hi, I'm S.M.
+Akifur Rahman 👋

 I'm a passionate **Mobile App Developer** currently working with **Flutter** to create cross-platform native apps.
 I love the challenge of building beautiful, functional, and smooth apps for both Android and iOS.